tidymass/metpath/README.md

 # Usage

-Please see the `Help document` page to get the instruction of `metpath`.
+Please see the `Help documents` page to get the instruction of `metpath`.

 # Need help?